numberninecms/numberninecms.github.io/content/docs/index.md

 # Introduction

 NumberNine is a full-featured CMS built with Symfony.
-It fills the gaps with the Symfony ecosystem which lacks super fast development for small to medium scale projects.
+It fills the gaps with the Symfony ecosystem which lacks **super fast development** for small to medium scale projects.

 Although small projects need little to no code, you will need to code if want to extend it for your specific business needs.

 If you don't know how to use Symfony, it's recommended that you [learn the framework](https://symfony.com/doc/current/index.html) if you want a better development experience with NumberNine.

-Else, you should be comfortable at least with knowing the following programming concepts:
+Otherwise, you should be comfortable at least with knowing the following programming concepts:
 * MVC
 * Routing
 * Dependency injection